chaoss/augur/README.md

 ### Usage
 ----------------
-To start the frontend and backend processes together, run `make dev`.
+To start & monitor the frontend and backend processes together, run `make dev`.
 The output should like something like this (note that your process IDs and network will be different):
 ```
 sending SIGTERM to node (Brunch) at PID 9239; bash: line 0: kill: (9239) - No such process
 sending SIGTERM to python (Gunicorn) at PID 9224; bash: line 0: kill: (9224) - No such process